EN ISO 105-X11:2026

 Frequently Asked Questions

-EN ISO 105-X11:2026 is a draft published by the European Committee for Standardization (CEN).
+EN ISO 105-X11:2026 is a standard published by the European Committee for Standardization (CEN).
 Its full title is "Textiles - Tests for colour fastness - Part X11: Colour fastness to hot pressing (ISO 105-X11:2026)".
 This standard covers: This document specifies a method for determining the resistance of the colour of textiles of all kinds and in all forms to ironing and to processing on hot cylinders.
 This document is applicable for hot pressing when the textile is dry, damp or wet which is determined by the end-use of the textile.

 This document specifies a method for determining the resistance of the colour of textiles of all kinds and in all forms to ironing and to processing on hot cylinders.
 This document is applicable for hot pressing when the textile is dry, damp or wet which is determined by the end-use of the textile.